Edmund Hillary: Posthumous tributes

 In January 2008, Lukla Airport, in Lukla, Nepal, was renamed to Tenzing–Hillary Airport in recognition of their promotion of its construction.

-On 2 April 2008, a service of thanksgiving in Hillary's honour at St George's Chapel at Windsor Castle was attended by Queen Elizabeth II, New Zealand dignitaries including Prime Minister Helen Clark, and members of Hillary's and Norgay's families; Gurkha soldiers from Nepal stood guard outside the ceremony.
+On 2 April 2008, a service of thanksgiving in Hillary's honour at St George's Chapel at Windsor Castle was attended by Queen Elizabeth II, New Zealand dignitaries (including Prime Minister Helen Clark), and members of Hillary's and Norgay's families; Gurkha soldiers from Nepal stood guard outside the ceremony.

 In October 2008, it was announced that future rugby test matches between England and New Zealand would be played for the Hillary Shield.
-In 2009 the Duke of Edinburgh's Award in New Zealand – formerly the Young New Zealanders' Challenge – was renamed "The Duke of Edinburgh's Hillary Award".
+In 2009, the Duke of Edinburgh's Award in New Zealand – formerly the Young New Zealanders' Challenge – was renamed "The Duke of Edinburgh's Hillary Award".

 On 5 November 2008, a commemorative set of five stamps was issued by New Zealand Post.

 There have been many calls for lasting tributes to Hillary.
 The first major public tribute has been by way of the "Summits for Ed" tribute tour organised by the Sir Edmund Hillary Foundation.
 This tribute tour went from Bluff at the bottom of the South Island to Cape Reinga at the tip of the North Island, visiting 39 towns and cities along the way.
-In each venue, school children and members of the public were invited to join to climb a significant hill or site in their area to show their respect for Hillary.
-The public were also invited to bring small rocks or pebbles that had special significance to them, that would be included in a memorial to Hillary at the base of Mt Ruapehu, in the grounds of the Sir Edmund Hillary Outdoor Pursuits Centre.
+In each venue, school children and members of the public were invited to join in climbing a significant hill or site in their area to show their respect for Hillary.
+The public were also invited to bring small rocks or pebbles that had special significance to them, which would be included in a memorial to Hillary at the base of Mt Ruapehu in the grounds of the Sir Edmund Hillary Outdoor Pursuits Centre.
 Funds donated during the tour are used by the foundation to sponsor young New Zealanders on outdoor courses.
 Over 8,000 persons attended these "Summit" climbs between March and May 2008.